ObaraOrg/obara_lab/documentation/mpi_commands.md

 <br>

 ## Important notes on parallel calculation :
-taken from the 2015 manual
+Taken from the 2015 Serpent manual
 1. When multiple tasks are sharing the same memory space, the size of allocated memory is also multiplied.
 This should be considered when setting the memory size in the compilation.

 **SEE ALSO :**